about

 Without love there is no knowledge, but the vice versa could also be stated.
 Music for me is and has always been a road towards knowledge and a great tool for transformation.

+Music was a choice, and also a call from above, when I was 25.
 Since then, my passion has grown more and more, the complexity has increased, but the child’s eyes are still the same.

 together